anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: hardly begun
 * Year B: hardly begun
-* Year C: complete from Easter Day to 3 before Advent.
+* Year C: complete from Easter Day onwards.
 * Festivals: what festivals?!

 ## The Bible and the lectionary